 The town of Jackson is located near the southern end of the valley, nestled between the Hoback Range, which contributes Snow King Mountain to the southern boundary of the valley, and East Gros Ventre Butte.
 The butte is one of several that punctuate the valley, varying the flatness of the Snake River plain with the rocky humps of ancient landforms.

 Jackson is the seat of Teton County.
-As of 2000, Teton County had a year-round population of about 18,251, and Jackson had a population of 8,647.
-A number of temporary residents swell the population totals during the tourist seasons – in the summer months by 52,000 and by 5,000 in the winter months.
 The county has a large land area – 2,697,000 acres or 4,214 square miles.
 Nearly 97% of the county is public land.

 The Jackson Hole Airport is operated by the Jackson Hole Airport Board, which is a joint powers board appointed by the Town of Jackson and Teton County.
 The Airport Board provides direction to the staff, with input from Teton County, Town of Jackson, the National Park Service, and other stakeholders in the community.
 These community relationships are extremely important to the Airport.

 With a great expanse of public land, including two national parks, tourism is the most important industry in the area.
 Grand Teton National Park lies in the heart of Jackson Hole, and Yellowstone National Park is only a few miles to the north.
 The town of Jackson serves as a gateway to both parks.
 A few ranches remain in operation in the valley, reminding the residents of the area’s original economic base.
 Many of the ranch operations, however, supplement their income with tourism, as guest ranches and headquarters for outfitting hunters and fishermen.